aleyra/aleyra/README.md

 The Common Core is mandatory to complete and succeed in the initial training.

-The Outer Circle (so named because of our "Holy Graph" witch illustrate our training program) serves as a sort of bonus, enabling us to specialize and earn "RNCP" titles.
+The Outer Circle (so named because of our "Holy Graph" which illustrate our training program) serves as a sort of bonus, enabling us to specialize and earn "RNCP" titles.

 ### 42 common core projects

 Legend :
 * "Old" : means I have done before a reorganization of the training program that happen during our training.
 It can involve big changes in the subject of a project.
-* "Actual" : means it correcpond to our actual training program
+* "Actual" : means it corresponds to our actual training program

 #### Circle 0
 | [libft](https://github.com/aleyra/Libft) | [get_next_line](https://github.com/aleyra/Get_Next_Line) | [ft_printf](https://github.com/aleyra/ft_printf) |